NCERT Exemplar Solutions Class 8 Science Chapter 2 – Free PDF Download

 19. While returning from the school, Boojho ate chaat from a street hawker.
 When he reached home, he felt ill and complained of stomach ache and fell ill.
 What could be the reason?

-The probable reason is that the chaat was contaminated by pathogenic microbes due to unhygienic conditions near the shop or the utensil used for serving could have contaminated.
+The probable reason is that the chaat was contaminated by pathogenic microbes due to unhygienic conditions near the shop, or the utensil used for serving could have been contaminated.